25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

 4. **ObjectID**: Unique 12-byte IDs (temporal component) - `ObjectID("UUID")`.

 5. **Date**: Stores dates in ISO format - `ISODate("2018-09-09")` and `{"today" : new Date()}`.
-   - **Timestamp**: It is a special type for internal MongoDB use and not directly associated with the regular Date type.
+   - **Timestamp**: It is a special type for internal MongoDB use and not directly associated with the regular Date type

 6. **Embedded Documents**: Documents can contain entire documents embedded as values in a parent document:

-7. **Array**: A collection of items.
+7. **Array**: A collection of items

-8. **Null**: A key with value as `null` or a non-existent value.
+8. **Null**: A key with value as `null` or a non-existent value

 9. **Regular Expression**: Values can be JavaScript's regular expression syntax - `{"regex" : /foobar/i}`.

 10. **Binary Data**: Binary data is a string of arbitrary bytes.
 It cannot be manipulated from the shell.
-Binary data is the only way to save non-UTF-8 strings to the database.
+Binary data is the only way to save non-UTF-8 strings to the database

 11. **Code**: MongoDB also makes it possible to store arbitrary JavaScript in queries and documents - `{"x" : function() { /* ... */ }}`.